-VIN decoder services – like the VIN Check Gapless offers – allow you to put your VIN to work.
+VIN decoder services – like the Gapless VIN Check – allow you to put your VIN to work.
 When you check your VIN at Gapless, we use it to scour different databases for information about your vehicle.
 We then verify that information and prepare it in a detailed report, just for you.
-Better yet, you can import the data we find right into your profile in the Gapless car app, where it will be easier to view and easier to add to in the future!
+Better yet, you can import the data we find right into your profile on the Gapless car app, where it will be easier to view and easier to add to in the future!

 Gapless is the last car app you’ll ever need.
 Everything for vehicle management, in your pocket.